In brief

 Higher quality helps reduce:

-In practical terms: if a uniform maintains comfort, fit and appearance for 50–60 wears instead of 15–20, the cost per use drops significantly, even with a slightly higher initial investment.
+In many cases, a uniform that maintains comfort, fit and appearance for longer reduces the cost per wear, even when the initial investment is slightly higher.

 Workwear and brand perception

-Professional clothing represents one of the highest points of brand visibility.
-Unlike promotional items, which focus on reach, workwear directly influences customer trust.
+Custom clothing represents one of the highest points of brand visibility.
+Unlike promotional products, which focus on reach, workwear directly influences customer trust.

 A team wearing coordinated, well-maintained uniforms communicates: